kauri0/Kauri.sBS/_posts/Published/2023-10-20-Itinerary.md

 ##### May
 * Spent some time in London to catch up with friends and help Jade move apartments.

 * Hitched east across the channel from London, back through France, Belgium and Germany.
+[Dear Emil's Mother](/Dear-Emil's-Mother.html) takes place.
 Stopped off in Dusseldorf, Essen, Cologne and Bonn.
 Deuschlandticket is released in Germany, with unlimited local and regional train use for just €49/month.
 I paid but hardly used it; hitchhiking is simply more fun.

 * Hitched south to Munich for another, for another long date with Lucia.
 Kicked out of a dance class together.
 Made applications to study in Germany, and achieved a perfect score on the GMAT.
 Became a local Lucia's favourite bakery in Munich.
 Took a train together into the German Alps to go hiking and camping in the rain.